American Express® Business Gold Card review: A highflying card for day-to-day business expenses

 American Express® Business Gold Card Overview

-The American Express Business Gold Card is one of the best business credit cards on the market.
+The American Express Business Gold Card is one of the best business credit cards on the market, especially for cardholders that want to earn travel rewards on popular day-to-day domestic expenses.
 It offers a high-yield points system for its members, and points can be redeemed for travel and other rewards.
 It’s more accessible than the Business Platinum Card® from American Express due to a lower annual fee, and it’s more suited to business owners than the regular American Express® Gold Card.
 Especially for small business owners who travel often, the American Express Business Gold Card has its perks.

 Want more details?
 Jump to the following sections: